About the Project

 The generators in the wind turbines produce electricity at approximately 600V, which is stepped up to 33kV by a transformer at the base of the wind turbine.
 Underground cables transmit this 33kV power from the wind turbine locations to the wind farm switchroom near Bannister.
 The 73 turbines are split into seven electrical circuits.
 The electricity is stepped up to 330kV by two transformers located next to the switch room and then passed on to the national electricity grid via a Transgrid owned switchyard.
 Electricity is sold under a Power Purchase Agreement, an arrangement where the wind farm receives a pre-agreed sum for each MW of electricity produced, regardless of any market price fluctuations.

 The wind turbines are connected by approximately 45km of access tracks.
 Each wind turbine location includes a crane hardstanding – an area 25m x 45m where a crane can be setup to erect, maintain or decommission a turbine.
 The tracks and the hardstandings are unsealed (not bitumen).
-The turbine towers are connected to concrete foundations buried in the ground.
+The wind turbine towers are connected to concrete foundations buried in the ground.
 The foundations are approximately 20m in diameter and 2m deep.

 The wind farm is owned by BJCE Australia through its subsidiary, New Gullen Range Wind Farm Pty.
 Ltd. (NGRWF).

 The Gullen Range Wind Farm was originally developed by a company called Epuron.
 Development Approval was awarded in 2010.
 The wind farm was then sold to Goldwind Capital (Australia).

 Goldwind Capital (Australia) began construction of the project in 2012.
 The substation was energised and the first turbines began operating in 2013.
 The wind farm was fully operational with all turbines commissioned and exporting electricity on December 23rd 2014.
 During the construction phase, the wind farm was purchased by BJCE Australia.